tf198/php-workqueue/README.md

 Features
 ========

+* API for monitoring and manipulating jobs.
-* Command line interface for monitoring and manipulating task queues.
+* Command line interface for monitoring and manipulating jobs.
 * Job continuation in the event of power loss etc.
-* Custom parameters per job (number of workers, bootstrap file etc)
+* Custom parameters per job (number of workers, bootstrap file).
+* Full logging from workers.
+* Priority based task groups.

 Example
 =======